MarynaKulyk2016/Maryna-Lytvyn-test-task/README.md

 ## E2E

+Test project

+To make sure everything works in this initial repo:

+* clone
+* do `npm install` in root of this repo

 For tests development use two terminals, example:
  * One is for webdriver-manager to start `webdriver-manager start`
  * Another for running tests `npm test`